lewagon/dotfiles/03-AR-Database/01-DB-and-SQL/05-CRUD-Advanced/README.md

 ## Specs

+### SQL injections

+Just like the last exercise, we need to make sure to protect our databases against SQL injections.
+That means we must never interpolate SQL queries with user data but use `?` [**placeholders**](http://ruby.bastardsbook.com/chapters/sql/#placeholders-sqlite-gem) instead.

+ℹ️ For both parts of this exercise, to prevent SQL injections you'll need to pass _several arguments_ to the `.execute` method.
+Remember to check out the lecture slides (or the last challenge) for a refresher on how this is done!

 ### Part 1: DELETE

 In the first part of this exercise, we'll focus on **D**elete (the `D` in `CRUD`).